 Well, for one, softness is absolutely NOT the only quality I look for in a modifier-- there are several other aspects to consider.
 For example, how easily can a given modifier be adjusted, maneuvered, and repositioned during a photo shoot?
-How about light falloff-- background dddcc is the transition from light to shadow very gradual or abrupt?
+How about light falloff-- height title is the transition from light to shadow very gradual or abrupt?
 Can I easily attach grids or other accessories to further refine and sculpt the light?

 When it comes to these sorts of questions, the beauty dish performs admirably.
 It's super-easy to move around and adjust, the falloff can easily be controlled by adjusting subject-to-flash distance and/or using grids, and overall you can achieve a number of different casino online looks with minimal effort.
 At the end of the day, it's a supremely versatile modifier that just can't be beat.